 Avocado Paratha is an insanely delicious option for Indian takeout you have never dreamt of making in under 30 minutes.
 And there is no close replacement for this protein-packed avocado Paratha.

 This is a fusion recipe for making Indian recipes with American vegetables.
 Clean eating real food is possible with pantry-ready ingredients available in most kitchens.
 Prepared with whole wheat flour, avocado, cilantro, and red chili powder.

 Heck, you can cobble together for breakfast, lunch, or dinner.
 Invite the whole family and enjoy this avocado Paratha over and over again.

-I have grown up with a tradition of eating parathas on every weeknight.
+I have grown up with a tradition of eating parathas every weeknight.
 And so I have made parathas zillions of times with many variations like gobi paratha, cauliflower paratha, aloo paratha.

 I'm also obsessed with repeating the same every weekend until today.
 Since it is minimal and delectable, it has been permanently placed in our favorites list.

 Making avocado Paratha is the most excellent way to include avocados in our menu.
 Furthermore, this is one of the best avocado recipes recently.
 My husband is not a huge fan of avocados, so obviously, this recipe would be the best, in my opinion, to consume nutrient-rich avocados.

 What is Avocado paratha?

 Paratha is an authentic Indian flatbread typically made with whole wheat flour and vegetables.
 It is always made fresh just a few minutes before eating, which is one of the essential secrets to its deliciousness.
 In Vegetable parathas, veggies are often stuffed or, at times, mixed along with the flour.

-If you want to relish Indian food and worrying about long-listed ingredients? then this healthy paratha is the best to start with.
+Do you want to relish Indian food and worry about long-listed ingredients? then this healthy paratha is the best to start with.
 The essential elements are simple and may be readily available in your kitchen.

 Since avocado and whole wheat flour have a neutral flavor, many improvisations and customizations can be done on top of it.
 Avocado paratha or avocado chapati or guacamole paratha, however, you call it, at the end of the day, is an ultimate effortless healthy dish.